 I am also interested in studying memory decline with aging and Alzheimer's disease.
 A major obstacle in memory studies in aging populations is that older participants often struggle with computerized tests, leaving a nasty open question: is there a memory deficit, or do they just hate the task?
 Using videos and narratives not only allows us to realistically tap into memory mechanisms, but also provides a simple and engaging paradigm for older subjects.
 In collaboration with Dr. Charlie DeCarli, we are studying participants at the UC Davis Alzheimer's center to ask whether deposition of Beta-Amyloid in the brain's posterior-medial system affects encoding and retrieval of information from continuous videos and narratives.

-Zach received his PhD from the University of California, Irvine in 2017.
-When he isn't doing science, he can be found cycling, cooking, hiking, listening to music, playing music (poorly), and being manipulated by his two dachshunds.
-He also has a pretty cool wife, who manages Alex Nord's lab.
+I received my PhD from the University of California, Irvine in 2017.
+When am not doing science, I can be found cycling, cooking, hiking, listening to music, playing music (poorly), and being manipulated by my two dachshunds.
+I also have a pretty cool wife, who manages Alex Nord's lab.